 Sellers Rights in Today’s Real Estate Market

-– Whether the offer is what you call a good offer or not, it is required by the Realtor Code of Ethics that the realtor present every offer to you, the seller.
+– Whether the offer is what you call a good offer or not, it is required by the Realtor Code of Ethics that the real estate agent present every offer to you, the seller.
 Even when it is totally bizarre!
 Step away and return to the bargaining table in fighting form.
 Discuss the negotiation process and dollar amount you want to reach with your realtor…use her expertise to strategize a counter offer.
 This is another or your sellers rights.

 – You hired your Realtor based upon good representation they made that they would work in your best interests.
 Let them come up with variables to make the counter offer more palatable…like closing time frames, home repairs to be made, help with closing costs and financing alternatives.
 Expect your Realtor to work hard for you here and not agree to whatever the buyer requests.
 Meeting part way is a good way to negotiate fairly.